All Products

 3.1 Initialize configurations

-Initialize the SDK after your application starts to use HTTPDNS features.
-During initialization, you must configure your AccountId, SecretKey, and feature switches.
-The following code provides an example:
+Initialize the SDK when your application starts.
+During initialization, configure your AccountId, SecretKey, and feature switches:

 import { createClient } from '@alicloud-emas/httpdns';